AK11dark/468Proj/README.md

 🔏 test_auth_key_mismatch: Replaces the public key with a tampered one while keeping the username the same.
 The Ruby peer rejects this mismatch to prevent impersonation.

+3. File Request with Consent

+The request_file() function triggers a prompt on the sender's console to confirm the file transfer.
+Although this is a manual confirmation, the system halts the transfer until the user responds.

 4. Request File List

-📄 test_file_list_request: Sends a list request using command L. The peer responds with a JSON list of filenames, no approval required.
+📄 test_file_list_request: Sends a list request using command L. The peer responds with a JSON list of filenames, no approval required

+6. New key migration
+We use ephemeral keys

-6. File Integrity
+7. File Integrity

 🧨 test_tampered_file: Encrypts a file with AES-GCM, then modifies one byte of the ciphertext.
 The decryption fails with an exception, proving that any tampering is detected.

-7. File Integrity

 🔐 test_mutual_auth_success and test_tampered_file indirectly validate this.
-Files are encrypted using AES-GCM with ephemeral session keys (see requirement 8).

-9. Perfect Forward Secrecy
+8. Perfect Forward Secrecy

 🔁 test_forward_secrecy: Performs two key exchanges in a row and verifies the derived session keys are different.